shubham8324/my-learning-code/README.md

 ## 📜 License (Custom Read-Only with Feedback)

-This repository is licensed under a **custom license** to allow learning and suggestions without modifying original files.
+This repository is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license.

 **You may:**
-- Download, copy, and use the contents for personal learning and reference.
+- Download, copy, and use the contents.
 - Provide suggestions or feedback via:
   1. Creating a single file named `SUGGESTIONS.txt` in the repository
   2. Opening GitHub Issues